 Generally speaking the actions of Local Planning Authorities are open to public scrutiny.

 Much will depend on whether applications are dealt with under delegated powers or have a full or partial Hearing before Planning and Planning Subcommittees.
 At such Committees there is generally a right for the Applicant to address the Committee for a short time on the merits of the planning proposal.
 Objectors also have a chance to speak.
-What is essential is that you keep a detailed log of conversations, meetings and telephone calls to Local Planning Authorities Officers and attempt to discover at the earliest opportunity who is dealing with your application and more importantly which Officer will decide it.
+What is essential is that you keep a detailed log of conversations, meetings and telephone calls to Local Planning Authority Officers, and attempt to discover at the earliest opportunity who is dealing with your application and more importantly which Officer will decide it.

 The Officers who have handled your application may not always be present at any appeal and documents and files have a habit of getting lost as do notes of meetings which are often left on different computer files.
 There is always the little used potential to subpoena an officer to attend a planning appeal and a simple procedure in the county court for Local Authority documents to be produced before a County Court Judge.